vgurianov/qm/docs/entanglement.md

         else:
             self.struc = Leaf1()
 ```
-To do this, we use multiple inheritance emulation.
+We use multiple inheritance emulation.
 Let's introduce the 'struc' attribute to store the object-structure.
 The difference between emulation and true inheritance is that the 'state' attribute is not inherited by the 'MixOne' class, but is encapsulated in a object-structure.

 Let us now consider how a composite quantum object can be created.